SuperOfficeDocs/superoffice-docs/user-guide/en/user/company/edit-legalbase.md

 * **Legal basis**: The legal basis for storing and processing a person's data.
 * **Source**: How and where you obtained the person's consent.

-To edit the privacy settings for a contact, do as follows:
+## How to edit the privacy settings for a contact

 1. Go to the contact in the **Contact** screen.
     At the bottom of the contact card, you can see if a legal basis has been set for the purpose **Sales and service** or not.